 "It was like I was just in this box and I didn't know how to get out of it," she said.
 "Mentally and physically, I was just exhausting myself."

 Mentally and physically, I was just exhausting myself.

 Shayla is not alone in her mental health struggles during the pandemic, research shows.

-In the United States, rates of anxiety and depression remain higher than they were pre-pandemic, according to data released this week by the Centers for Disease Control and Prevention.
+In the United States, rates of anxiety and depression remain higher than they were pre-pandemic, according to data released in October 2021 by the Centers for Disease Control and Prevention.